This summary of modern physics in one table is written

 observed.

-Combining the 9 lines implies that twice the Planck
+In particular, combining the 9 lines implies that twice the Planck

 length (4G ℏ/c3)1/2 is the smallest length